ErickDWalker/Predicting-Recessions/README.md

 *Data used to train the model begins March 1982 and ends December 2019.
-While the start of this period appears to conveniently coincide with the beginning of data availability for the yield spread, I believe it is also more representative of economic conditions going forward.
+While the start of this period appears to conveniently coincide with the beginning of data availability for the yield spread, I believe it is also more representative of economic conditions likely to be seen going forward.
 Years prior to 1980 saw the rise of double digit inflation, among other major differences with today's macroeconomy, making it seem appropriate to limit the period studied to the more recent past.